-At Country Club Dental Centre in Nanaimo, we offer a full range of restorative dental services including fillings, bridges, crowns, dentures, gum therapy, and TMJ treatment.
+At Country Club Dental Centre in Nanaimo, we offer a range of restorative dental services including fillings, bridges, crowns, dentures, gum therapy, and TMJ treatment.

 What is Restorative Dental Care?